Mathnasium Cost 2026: What US Parents Actually Pay and What to Ask Before You Enroll?

 Mathnasium doesn't publish its prices, and that's by design.
 Each of its 1,000+ franchise centers sets its own rates, which means parents walk into an assessment without knowing what they'll be quoted.
 I pulled pricing data from Reddit communities and parent review sites across the US to build the most complete picture of what Mathnasium actually costs in 2026, by region, grade level, and session format, so you can walk in prepared.

-How Much Does Mathnasium Cost in a Month?
+How Much Does Mathnasium Cost Per Month?

 Non-US markets for reference: Peel Region, Canada: ~$273 USD/month (converted from CAD $379).
 UK in-person: ~$381 USD/month (converted from £300).
 Labeled separately as non-US context only.